adamgrharvey/scheduler/README.md

 Both servers run concurrently; requests are proxied from the Webpack development server to the API server.

 It allows the creation of appointments on a schedule.
 Creation, editing (both student names and interviewer), and deletion are all supported.
+Any of these actions pushes data to the DB, and upon OK response from server updates state with the new data.

 There are appropriate error messages when a server request fails, and the app correctly redirects the user in such an event.